-There is no one-size-fits-all when it comes to choosing the right Murphy bed.
-Similarly, there is no one price point that fits all, either.
-Like narrowing down the pros and cons of every major purchase, there is an intersection of price and quality that ticks all the boxes.
+How much does a Murphy bed cost?
+Well, there isn't just one correct answer to this question.
+Just like there is no one-size-fits-all answer when it comes to choosing the right Murphy bed, there is no one price point that fits all, either.
+Like narrowing down the pros and cons of every major purchase, an intersection of price and quality ticks all the boxes.

-Murphy beds vary greatly in cost.
-Some models can start as low as $400 while others can clock in at upwards of $6,000.
-There is also a sweet middle where affordability and quality meet the wants and needs of most buyers.
+Murphy beds vary significantly in cost.
+Some models can start as low as $400, while others can clock in at upwards of $6,000.
+There’s also a sweet middle where affordability and quality meet the wants and needs of most buyers.

-With so much diversity in the marketplace, it is helpful to gain a basic understanding of what features are available at each price point.
-This comprehensive guide answers the question, "How Much Does a Murphy Bed Cost?"
+With so much diversity in the marketplace, it’s helpful to gain a basic understanding of what features are available at each price point.
+With that in mind, this comprehensive guide answers the question, "How Much Does a Murphy Bed Cost?"

 Factors That Affect Murphy Bed Prices

-Size and material also affect the cost of Murphy beds.
+Size and material also affect the cost of Murphy beds, of course.
 But there are other elements to consider.
-The advantage of a Murphy bed is the ability to transform rooms into multifunctional spaces—a value that traditional bed sets can't deliver.
+The advantage of a Murphy bed is the ability to transform rooms into multifunctional spaces—a value traditional bed sets can't deliver.
 Here are a few other points to keep in mind.

-- Assembly Type: The cost varies depending on if you purchase a ready-made or custom-built.
+The cost varies depending on if you purchase a ready-made or a custom-built one.
 Some custom units could cost several thousands of dollars, according to Fixr.com.
 Some manufacturers offer installation at an additional cost.

-- Folding Mechanism: It costs the average homeowner roughly $3,000 to install a full-size Murphy bed with traditional pistons in a solid wood cabinet with adjacent shelves, according to Fixr.com.
+It costs the average homeowner roughly $3,000 to install a full-size Murphy bed with traditional pistons in a solid wood cabinet with adjacent shelves, according to Fixr.com.
 Models like the Lori Wall Bed lift and lower without standard pistons or metal mechanism.
-It's a more efficient and less expensive design to manufacture, in return lowering the cost to the consumer.
+It's a more efficient and less expensive design to manufacture, in return reducing the cost to the consumer.

-- Material: Just like Ikea furniture is cheaper than Restoration Hardware, Murphy beds that are made from poor materials—think laminate, MDF or particleboard—are going to be cheaper than made-to-last models.
-Murphy beds made from real wood may come at a higher price point, but are a better investment and still within financial reach.
+Just like Ikea furniture is cheaper than Restoration Hardware, Murphy beds made from poor materials—think laminate, MDF, or particleboard—will be cheaper than made-to-last models.
+Murphy beds made from real wood may come at a higher price point but are a better investment and still within financial reach.

 Similar to traditional mattresses and other large purchases, retailers often offer protection plans and warranties at an additional cost.
 These one-time fees typically average $500.
-Alternatively, select companies have 100 percent satisfaction guarantees upon purchase.
-It is helpful to consider the manufacturer's policies prior to making a payment.
+Alternatively, select companies have 100% satisfaction guarantees upon purchase.
+It’s helpful to consider the manufacturer's policies before making a payment.

 Less Than $899

-There are DIY Murphy Bed frame kits available online for as low as $400.
-At this price point, cost versus benefit is a serious consideration.
+DIY Murphy Bed frame kits are available online for as low as $400.
+At this price point, the cost versus benefit is a serious consideration.
 DIY Murphy Bed models typically use spring mechanisms constructed from steel.
 The kits usually come with the hardware needed for making the frame, but not with any cabinets or wood parts.
-They are barebones, lack style and leave a lot up to the talent of the installer.
+They are barebones, lack style, and leave a lot up to the talent of the installer.

 Even at the lowest price point, you'll discover vertical and horizontal models—though the orientation doesn't significantly impact the price tag overall.

 In this price range, you'll find a lot of variation in quality.
-You'll be hard-pressed to find a quality, easy-to-install queen or king size model for less than $1,100—but they do exist.
+You'll be hard-pressed to find a quality, easy-to-install queen or king-size model for less than $1,100—but they do exist.
 Basic metal spring twin models made from manufactured or composite wood are commonly available within this budget from major retailers.
-Though there are notable exceptions that are crafted with higher quality materials.
+However, there are notable exceptions that are crafted with higher-quality materials.

-Manual lift models are still easy to raise and lower without spring or piston assistance, and are a big money saver in comparison.
-Made from 100 percent real wood, Lori Wall Beds range from $799 for a twin to $1,099 for a queen.
+Manual lift models are still easy to raise and lower without spring or piston assistance and are a big money saver in comparison.
+Made from 100% real wood, Lori Wall Beds range from $799 for a twin to $1,099 for a queen.
 They are available in vertical and horizontal orientations.

 Murphy beds at the mid-range price point are much more stylish than their cheaper counterparts.
 Models are available with various shelving configurations, stain/paints, and often hardware options.